Skip to main content

 #

-• Concept Explanation: In Swift, structures (struct) and classes (class) are general-purpose building blocks of your code.
-Both can define properties to store values and define methods to provide functionality.
-Unlike Objective-C or C++, Swift does not require you to create separate interface (.h) and implementation (.m) files; you define them in a single file.
-Although their syntax is similar, Classes have additional capabilities: inheritance, runtime type casting, deinitializers, and reference counting.
-However, Apple officially recommends preferring Structs by default, unless you specifically need the features unique to classes or require reference semantics.
+• Concept Explanation: In Swift, struct and class are general-purpose building blocks of your code.
+Both can define Properties to store values and Methods to provide functionality.
+Although the syntax is similar, Classes have additional capabilities: inheritance, runtime type casting, deinitializers, and reference counting.
+However, Swift officially recommends using Structs by default unless you specifically need inheritance or reference semantics.

 #